Kong/kongponents/docs/components/button.md

 - `none`

 :::tip NOTE
 `appearance="none"` is used in scenarios where custom styles are needed while retaining the basic behavior of `KButton`.
-When enabled, the size and icon props will not be supported and do not need to be supported.
+When enabled, the `size` and `icon` props will not be supported (and there's no need to support them).
 :::

 <div class="spacing-container">